aoterodelaroza/aoterodelaroza.github.io/_critic2/99_examples/example_11_01_simple-integration.md

 ------------------------------------------------------------------------------------------------
   Sum                            9.68231575E+02  6.44815761E+01 -1.12894416E-12  4.80003598E+01
 ~~~
-In this table, critic lists the 16 attractors it found, which in this
+In this table, critic2 lists the 16 attractors it found, which in this
 case are all associated to atoms in the system (there are no
 non-nuclear maxima).
-In addition, it gives the following columns: the
+It also gives the following columns: the
 calculated atomic volumes (`Volume`), the all-electron density
 integrated in its basins (`Pop`), the Laplacian of the all-electron
 density (`Lap`), and the integral of field number 2 (the